makohda/IDRC_first_step_course_2018/README.md

 OK.
 Run it.
 `$ ./run_tools_02.sh`

-What's happed?
+What's happen?
 Now, we will learn about $1.

 OK.
 Now, you have two samples (DRR001913_chr12,DRR006760_chr1).
-I believe that all of us want to avoid typing a keybord as possible as we can.
+I believe that all of us want to avoid typing a keyboad as possible as we can.
 `$ https://www.dropbox.com/s/3u4wfw5ecz5nrgr/run_tools_03.sh`

 See the file contents and find the differences.